What happens if your neighbour’s tree falls on your home?

 Determining liability is not always straightforward

-When it comes to dealing with a tree that falls on your home, the first question to address is liability.
-Who is responsible for the damage caused by the fallen tree?
-The answer, unfortunately, is not always straightforward and depends on several factors, including how and why the tree fell.
+One of the first questions homeowners ask is: who’s responsible for the damage caused by the fallen tree?
+The answer isn’t always clear-cut and depends on several factors, including how and why the tree fell.

 “Just because you own a tree doesn't mean that you're legally liable for damages that it could have caused,” says Rob de Pruis, national director of consumer and industry relations at the Insurance Bureau of Canada (IBC).

 If the tree fell due to an unforeseen event, such as a severe windstorm or natural disaster, the owner of the tree is generally not considered liable.
-In such cases, the damage is often deemed a result of an unavoidable act of nature, and the affected homeowner's insurance policy would typically cover the repairs, says de Pruis.
+In these cases, the damage is deemed a result of an unavoidable ‘act of nature’, and the affected homeowner's insurance policy would typically cover the repairs, de Pruis explains.

 “In order for the person who has damage to recover or get funds from someone else, that person or entity would have to be negligent,” he adds.